The Business Analytics Dispatch Banner

 AI Crystal Ball

 Our data science and analytics teams handle and apply lots of data for insightful decision-making.
 Last year, I presented the data science team with a challenge: use historical data to predict a key business driver for each of the next 8 periods.
-We wanted to have a data-driven preview of what we might see in the in each of the next eight periods so that we could anticipate the actual outcome and make better decisions with a an eight-period.
+We wanted to have a data-driven preview of what we might see in each of the next eight periods so that we could anticipate the actual outcome and make better decisions with an eight-period.

 The data science team went to work researching ways we could do this and tested a few different methodologies.
 We have lots of input data from our own and public sources to feed any model we wanted to test, which worked well for us.
 With that said, we had low expectations about finding a predictive model that produced anything reliable.